mariana-stefani/portfolio/README.md

 ## Note for the assessor
-To to test the CRUDs functionalities:
+To test the CRUDs functionalities:

 | **URL**                                              | **Username** | **Password** |
 |------------------------------------------------------|--------------|--------------|